erf/let_me_out/ABOUT.md

 ## Challenges we ran into

 There were some issues with drawing large points on iOS, so i made a github [issue](https://github.com/flutter/flutter/issues/98880).
 I however solved it using `canvas.drawCircle` instead.
+I will be updating this issue with the proper code sample.

 There was a bit challenging to get the state changes of the puzzle to update the particle positions, without creating too many state changes and rebuilds.
 I do however think i found a solution that works.
 Perhaps this could be revisited.